vechiato/vechiato.github.io/content/post/Book AI Engineering.md

 ## **Chapter 5: Prompt Engineering**

-One of the most practical chapters, this section delves into prompt engineering—an increasingly important skill in AI development.
+One of the most practical chapters, this section delves into prompt engineering an increasingly important skill in AI development.
 Huyen discusses best practices for structuring prompts to get the best results from foundation models.
 She also explores defensive prompt engineering techniques to guard against adversarial inputs.

 ## **Chapter 6: Retrieval-Augmented Generation (RAG) and Agents**